Undergraduate Course Descriptions

 390. Capstone Experience Internship

 This course is a field placement for junior or senior standing criminal justice majors or minors whose academic performance is deemed to be adequate for placement.
-Field placements are provided with one of many cooperating law, law enforcement, corrections, or related offices or agencies.
+Field placements are sought and acquired by the students and are encouraged to be with one of many cooperating law, law enforcement, corrections, or related offices or agencies.
+Related agency placements may also be deemed as acceptable upon approval by the internship director.
 The course satisfies the CORE Civic Engagement requirement.
-(Prerequisite: Internship director’s approval required; major or minor in criminal justice, with junior or senior standing, having completed at least four courses in the major/minor).
+(Prerequisite: Internship director’s approval required; major or minor in criminal justice, with junior or senior standing, having completed at least four courses in the major/minor). *Note: Students seeking internships for the Fall semester should begin looking for placement sites no later than July 15.
+Students seeking internships for the Spring Semester should begin looking for placement sites no later than November 1.
+Students seeking internships for the Summer semester should begin looking for placement sites no later than March 15.

 395. Special Topics